HobnobMancer/cazomevolve/README.md

 Directory containing all `pytest` files for testing `pyrewton`, including subdirectories for test inputs and targets.
 Each module/submodule has its own specific test input and target subdirectory.

-### **cfv_investigator**

-Directory containing all `pyrewton` program modules (including all submodules and Python scripts).
 <p>&nbsp;</p>

-## Modules
+## Modules and Scripts

-_Please find more detailed documentation at for operation and troubleshooting at [Read the Docs](https://phd-project-scripts.readthedocs.io/en/latest/)_

-This is an overview of the functionalities of each module within `pyrewton`, as well as basics of operation.
-For more detailed documentation on the operation of each module and indiviudal Python scripts please see the documentation at [Read the Docs](https://phd-project-scripts.readthedocs.io/en/latest/)
+This section describes the overall function of each Python module and script found in the `scripts` directory.

 ### **utilities**

 Contains all functions that are called from other Python scripts for building command-line parsers and loggers.
-Includes the submodule **file_io**, which contains functions that are called from other Python scripts for handling directories and files in `pyrewton`, including retrieving program inputs and creating output directories.
+Includes the submodule **file_io**, which contains functions that are called from other Python scripts for handling directories and files.

-### **ncbi**
+### **extract_proteins_genomes.py**

-Modules that are involved in retrieving handling data from NCBI.
-This includes retrieval of genomic accession numbers and source organism taxonomic data.
+Extract protein sequences from GenBank genomic assemblies, in preparation for single ortholog searches using `Orthofinder`.

-### **covariance**
+### **predict_CDS.sh**

-Modules that build the data set required for calculating the covariance, calculate the covariance of CAZy family annotations for all genomic accessions retrieved and taxonomic specific groups.
+Invoke `prodigal` for all GenBank assemblies in a directory, to predict CDS features.

 # Planning and method